BallAerospace/cosmos-website/_docs_v5/1_getting_started/installation.md

   <p style="margin-bottom:20px;">Create a zip file which can be transferred by running <code>cosmos-control.bat util zip</code></p>
   <p style="margin-bottom:20px;">If you're on Unix, once you unzip the file run the following: <code>find . -name "*.sh" | xargs chmod +x</code></p>
-  <p>Also note you may be unable to find the justincormack/nsenter1 container.
-If so just comment out those lines in scripts/linux/cosmos_setup.sh</p>
 </div>

 ### RUN